*Winners have been chosen! Thanks so much to everyone who participated in the hunt. Feel free to enjoy the bonus content below whenever you wish.*

 Inspired by the classic Red Riding Hood, Everywhere You Want To Be proves not all paths are meant to be followed.

-A modern play on the Cinderella story arc, IT STARTED WITH GOODBYE shows us that sometimes going after what you want means breaking the rules.
+A modern play on the Cinderella story arc, It Started With Goodbye shows us that sometimes going after what you want means breaking the rules.

 Welcome to YA Scavenger Hunt!

 This bi-annual event was first organized by author Colleen Houck as a way to give readers a chance to gain access to exclusive bonus material from their favorite authors…and a chance to win some awesome prizes!
 At this hunt, you not only get access to exclusive content from each author, you also get a clue for the hunt.
 Add up the clues, and you can enter for our prize–one lucky winner will receive one book from each author on the hunt in my team!
-But play fast: this contest (and all the exclusive bonus material) will only be online for 72 hours!
+But play fast: this contest (and all the exclusive bonus material) will only be online until October 7!

 (PS – all the way at the bottom is a special giveaway just from me, so make sure you read everything.)

 Go to the YA Scavenger Hunt page to find out all about the hunt.
 There are eight contests going on simultaneously, and you can enter one or all!
 I am a part of the RED TEAM–but there is also an orange team, a gold team, a green team, a blue team, a purple team, and a pink team for a chance to win a whole different set of books!

 If you’d like to find out more about the hunt, see links to all the authors participating, and see the full list of prizes up for grabs, go to the YA Scavenger Hunt page.

 Directions: Below, you’ll notice that I’ve hidden my favorite number.
 Collect the favorite numbers of all the authors on the red team, and then add them up (don’t worry, you can use a calculator!).